Online Learning Consortium Quality Scorecard

 - Evaluation and Assessment

-They wrote the rationale and provided evidence to support the scores for each of the 70 quality indicators.
-The iSchool initial scorecard total was 196, a number that is categorized in the "exemplary" range by OLC.See the Table of Contents below for links to details.
+They write the rationale and provide evidence to support the scores for each of the 75 quality indicators.See the Table of Contents below for links to details.

 Table of Contents

 - [IS#1] The institution has a governance structure to enable clear, effective, and comprehensive decision making related to online education.

 - [IS#2] The institution has policy and guidelines that confirm a student who registers in an online course or program is the same student who participates in and completes the course or program and receives academic credit.
 This is done by verifying the identity of a student by using methods such as (a) a secure login and passcode, (b) proctored examinations, or (c) other technologies and practices that are effective in verifying student identity.

 - [IS#3] The institution has a policy for intellectual property of course materials; it specifically addresses online course materials and is publicly visible online.

 - [IS#4] The institution has defined the strategic value of online learning to its enterprise and stakeholders.

 - [IS#5] The organizational structure of the online program supports the institution’s mission, values, and strategic plan.